heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 4. Layered system: it should be able to add intermediate systems (cache, load balancer, security gateway) without any impact for the client
 5. Uniform interface:
-   - Use URIs/URLs to identify resources
+   - Use URIs/URLs to identify resources.
-   - Server responses use a standard format that includes all information required by the client to process the data (modify or delete the resource’s state)
+   - Server responses use a standard format that includes all information required by the client to process the data (modify or delete the resource’s state).
-   - Server responses include links that allow the client to discover how to interact with a resource
+   - Server responses include links that allow the client to discover how to interact with a resource.
-6. Code on demand (optional): responses may include executable code to customize functionality of the client
+6. Code on demand (optional): responses may include executable code to customize functionality of the client.

 All REST APIs are APIs but not all APIs are REST APIs.

 REST APIs are hard to implement correctly.
-In this course, we will stay with CRUD APIs.
-We mention REST APIs for completeness.
+In this teaching, we will focus on CRUD APIs.
+We mention REST APIs for completeness and you will learn more about them in future teaching units.

 ### Simple API with CRUD operations example